sajjadGG/book-python/basics/loop/while-else.rst

 But the problem here is that the follow-up code is split from the ``while`` loop.
 This can cause problems if the codebase will grow.

-In real life the exit flag pattern is useful if you have for example multi-threaded application.
-You can kill all the threads if any thread changes the flag.
-Multi-threaded apps will share this value and kill the loop as soon as the condition will be evaluated.

 Else
 ----
 The ``else`` clause to ``while`` loop will be executed if a loop does not exit with ``break`` statement.
 In the other words: if there was no problem detected during the countdown, launch the rocket to outer space.

 >>> i = 3
 >>>